la2050/archive/_projects/2016/collaborative-teacher-project-igniting-curiosity-through-innovative-classrooms-teacher-mentoring.md

   - Publicity/awareness
   - Infrastructure (building/space/vehicles etc.)
   - Network/relationship support
+project_description: >-
+  High quality education starts with teachers who have specialized training in early education and access to engaging and thought provoking learning materials.
+Our goal is to bring these resources to underprivileged communities who lack both.
+We are piloting our program at 4 LAUSD Title 1 sites and hope to extend our support of these classrooms through May 2017, as well as expand our mentoring project to 4 more at-risk LA schools by the end of the 2017-18 school year.
 project_impact: '["Early education"]'
 project_proposal_best_place: >-
   While LA is rich in diversity, a great disparity exists between the early